pk-14/invoices-api-nodejs/README.txt

-This is a invoices API.

-How to use:
+# Invoices API.

+## Setup

-Download and extract the files present in the zip file into a folder. (say backend)
+* Download and extract the files present in the zip file into a folder. (say backend)

-Open VS CODE in that folder and type "npm install" to install all dependencies.
+* Open VS CODE in that folder and type "npm install" to install all dependencies.

-Once the dependencies were installed, the api is ready to use.
+* Once the dependencies were installed, the api is ready to use.

-Start the server using "nodemon index"
+* Start the server using "nodemon index"

-In console, if "server is running" is been shown then we are good to go.
+* In console, if "server is running" is been shown then we are good to go.

+## How to use

-To enter a shop details, customer details and items purchased details, go to "/addDetails" route of the localhost:5000. i.e., go to "http://localhost:5000/addDetails".
+* To enter a shop details, customer details and items purchased details, go to "/addDetails" route of the localhost:5000. i.e., go to "http://localhost:5000/addDetails".

-To add details in Postman, send a POST request of JSON body with array of shop object, customer object, items object. for example,
+* To add details in Postman, send a POST request of JSON body with array of shop object, customer object, items object. for example,

 JSON = [